crcdng/p5_sensory_con_fusion/README.md

 In Sensory Con-Fusion, data streams from different modalities disturb and irritate each other, causing a synaesthetic nightmare.
 The project aims to challenge the predominant technological purpose of improvement and optimization.
 It invites debate about related topics like information overflow, autism and neural multisensory integration.

-In this sketch, audio disturbs video: ** to see, you have to be quiet**.
+In this sketch, audio disturbs video: **to see, you must be quiet**.

 Written in Processing 3 [https://processing.org/](https://processing.org/).
 Libraries: P5 Audio and P5 Video.